AryanJ-NYC/ofoyle-rules/src/pages/property/seabreeze-k4.md

   - imagePath: /img/sunset-grille-bar.jpg
   - imagePath: /img/marco-drone-pic.jpg
 ---
-Welcome to Apollo 203! - A quiet, peaceful beach front complex that surrounds you with amenities.
+Welcome to Apollo! - A quiet, peaceful beach front complex that surrounds you with amenities.
 This condo sleeps four, with one king bed, one sleeper sofa, and one bathroom with a tub.
 The sun-brightened interior creates a feel of island style living at its best.

 The kitchen has stainless steel appliances, granite countertops, and a movable island.
 Our goal is to create a kitchen that is beautiful and functional, so if you decide to cook, warm up a meal, or prepare some appetizers for sunset, you can enjoy the beautiful beach and ocean views from the condo.